-When the robots receive the IR signal, the newly defensive robot (the robot that just got tagged) must stay still for one second to allow the other robot to run away.
-If no tagging occurs after a minute, the TAs will switch it up by sending the Tag signal.
+When the robots receive the IR signal (either Tag or ManualSwitch), the newly defensive robot (the robot that just got tagged) must stay still for one second to allow the other robot to run away.
+If no tagging occurs after a minute, the TAs will switch it up by sending the ManualSwitch signal.
+If the robot receives the ManualSwitch signal during a pause, it must stay still for a second after the Restart signal is issued.